|Industry||Industrial equipment manufacturing|

-Greycat Industrial is an industrial equipment manufacturer best known for its PTV buggy.
+Greycat Industrial is an industrial equipment manufacturer.

 Step onto almost any industrial site in the universe and you'll likely find something made by Greycat.
 Be it a Pyro RYT Multi-Tool safely slicing through metal or a heavy-duty suit protecting a miner against falling debris, the company's extensive line of industrial equipment and armor make it one of the most respected brand names around.
 Greycat has remained a UEE staple for centuries thanks to their streamlined-yet-inventive designs, exacting safety standards, and a diverse product line.